agustin-bilat/Bilat2024_TEs-Fasciolidae/manual_curation/readme.md

 7. `for i in <repeat_alignments> ; do cons -sequence $i -outseq $i.cons.fa -plurality 0.1 -name $i ; done`

 The collection of consensus are then merged in multi-fasta files and _cdhit_ is run again to eliminate redundancies.
-The representative consensus for each cluster are kept in the library for further characterization of the curated families (see new_dir)
+The representative consensus for each cluster are kept in the library for characterization, naming, classification and further filtering as it is describe in the Methods section of the manuscript.